DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition

-As depicted in Figure \ref{fig_gp_msa}, our pyramid downsampling applies three levels of depth-wise convolutions to generate a set of global priors, where each prior is a spatiotemporal abstract of the original feature map under different pyramid scales.
-This operation allows the model to separate the feature map into non-overlapping regions and build pooled representations for various locations.
-For example, the 1$\times$1$\times$1 prior (the orange cube) denotes the coarsest scale with only a single value at each channel, which is similar to global average pooling~\cite{lin2014network} that covers the whole video, while the 2$\times$2$\times$2 prior (the yellow cube) indicates a summary of finer granularity.
-Then, we flatten and concatenate these priors to be the new key-value with size $S \times D$, where $S$ stands for the number of space-time locations, e.g., $S$=$\sum_{k=\{1,2,4\}}{k^3}$=73 in Figure \ref{fig_gp_msa}.
-After pyramid downsampling, standard MSA is performed to allow these global priors to pass global contextual information to each query patch.
+As a variant of MSA, our GP-MSA receives queries $\mathbf{Q}$, keys $\mathbf{K}$, and values $\mathbf{V}$ as input to capture the global information.
+For simplicity, we assume $\mathbf{Q}$, $\mathbf{K}$ and $\mathbf{V}$ are all in shape $M_s \times C_s$, where $M_s$ is the number of tokens at the $s$-th stage.
+Different from the vanilla MSA, our GP-MSA proposes a simple yet effective method, termed \textbf{pyramid downsampling}, to reduce the spatiotemporal scale of $\mathbf{K}$ and $\mathbf{V}$ before performing MSA, so as to lessen the computational overheads and memory usage.
+Specifically, as illustrated by Figure \ref{fig_gp_msa}, our pyramid downsampling adopts three levels of depth-wise convolutions~\cite{chollet2017xception} to generate a set of global priors, where each prior is a spatiotemporal abstract of the original feature map under different pyramid scales.
+This operation allows the model to separate the feature map into non-overlapping regions and to build pooled representations for various locations.
+For example, the 1$\times$1$\times$1 prior (the orange cube in Figure \ref{fig_gp_msa}) denotes the coarsest scale with only a single value at each channel, which is similar to global average pooling~\cite{lin2014network} that covers the whole video, while the 2$\times$2$\times$2 prior (the yellow cube) indicates a summary of finer granularity.
+Then, as shown in Figure \ref{fig_gp_msa}, we flatten and concatenate these priors to be the new key-value of size $G \times C_s$, where $G$ denotes the number of space-time locations, e.g., $G$=$\sum_{k=\{1,2,4\}}{k^3}$=73.
+After downsampling, we pass the global contextual information in these priors to each query patch via standard MSA.